Longer trains around holiday will accommodate shoppers & air travelers

 BART stations are conveniently located near some of the best shopping areas in the Bay Area.
 Here are just a few examples:

-- Powell Street Station serves the newly expanded Westfield San Francisco Centre mall and is just a block or two from the world famous stores of Union Square.
+- Powell Street Station serves the Westfield San Francisco Centre mall and is just a block or two from the new Barney's and other world famous stores of Union Square.

 - Oakland City Center/12th Street Station serves Oakland City Center mall and the shops of downtown Oakland's shopping district.